klardotsh/gawsh/README.md

 ## Where can I use it?

-`gawsh` should generally run anywhere a Rust 1.51+ compiler can target against any Git repository `libgit2` can understand, and its output is plain UTF-8 text you can upload to just about anywhere you want.
+`gawsh` should generally run anywhere a Rust 1.55+ compiler can target, against any Git repository `libgit2` can understand, and its output is plain UTF-8 text you can upload to just about anywhere you want.
 Yep, even that FTP host you last used in 1999.
 It doesn't integrate with any CI systems or, for example,